The Main Uses of the Verb 'to Get'

 Italienisch

-I'm a certified coach and corporate English trainer from Canada with 10+ years of experience.
-I specialize in helping entrepreneurs and professionals speak English with more confidence and fluency.
-Your Challenge: You feel frustrated because you can’t demonstrate your expertise when speaking in English.
-You stay quiet in meetings or in conversations because you spend a lot of time thinking about what to say, even when you have great ideas and valuable feedback.
-You feel unsure when writing emails, because you worry that there may be mistakes, or that your emails sound unprofessional.
-What scares you most is that you know, if you don’t change, you will miss future opportunities.
-You will not be able to achieve your goals or build the life you want.
-Your Potential: Don't worry!
-With my help, you can improve your English skills and open up new opportunities.
-Many people just like you have seen big improvements, and you can too.
-What I Offer: My methodology is unique and effectiv...
+I help senior executives master their English so they can speak with confidence, inspire their teams, and lead with impact.
+I'm an certified English teacher from Canada, and I've been helping professionals whose first language is not English for over 14 years.
+From my experience, I know that the problem is that your English is affecting your work.
+You are an expert in your field and you express yourself well in your native language, but you feel limited when communicating in English.
+You may feel frustrated because you can’t demonstrate your expertise when speaking in English.
+You may stay quiet in meetings or in conversations because you spend a lot of time thinking about what to say, even though you have great ideas and valuable feedback.
+You might feel unsure when writing emails, because you worry that there may be mistakes, or that your emails sound unprofessional.
+What frustrates you most is that you know, if you don’t change, you will miss opportunities.
+You will not be...

 Mi vida antes del Covid- 19 (IMPERFECTO) A-2